 Ai Qiu Hopen, Memorial Designer, Sculptor

-Aiqiu earned her international reputation as professional sculptor by winning the shanghai international sculpture competition, In 2005 selected from an international field by shanghai government and commissioned “Songs of Harmony” for down town Shanghai Harmony park.
+Aiqiu earned her international reputation as professional sculptor by winning the shanghai international sculpture competition, In 2005 selected from an international field of 362 sculptors by shanghai government and commissioned “Songs of Harmony” for down town Shanghai Harmony park.

 In 2013 Aiqiu won an open national competition in USA for a major civil right movement monument for foot soldiers , The 1963 Birmingham civil right movement lead by Martin Luther King and movement in other cities changed America history forced the pass law of 1964 civil right act that outlaw discrimination based on race.